top of page

 Disability should not mean few health care options - and choices – at any time, but especially not during a pandemic.
 Inclusion Saskatchewan collaborates with health professionals to navigate individual health concerns while also promoting upstream, proactive systemic changes to ensure people with intellectual disabilities experience supported decision-making when it comes to health care.

-Inclusion SK's Strategic Plan is our plan for the future.
-Written by both Inclusion SK staff and board members, this booklet will give you a look at where we are now and where we want to be tomorrow.
+Inclusion Saskatchewan's Strategic Plan is our plan for the future.
+Written by both Inclusion Saskatchewan staff and board members, this booklet will give you a look at where we are now and where we want to be tomorrow.
 Read it here

 bottom of page